Hakuraku District

 "Lucky you're dying.
 Your hormones are coming out of hibernation."

-They met Kimiyo at the Hakuraku station and rode with her to the Yokohama city center.
+They met Kimiyo at Hakuraku station and rode with her to Yokohama.
 Gibson was already at the pizzeria.
 He was sitting at a table amidst a crowd of uniformed junior high school students.
 He waved to them.

 "Where's the rest of the district?" asked Michaels.